aquasecurity/trivy/README.md

 </details>

 ### Filter the vulnerabilities by Open Policy Agent
 Trivy supports Open Policy Agent (OPA) to filter vulnerabilities.
-You can specify a Rego file with `--filter` option.
+You can specify a Rego file with `--policy` option.

-You need to define `filter[vulnerability] {}` as a rule in your Rego file.
-See [examples](./contrib/example_filter) for the detail.
+You need to define `allow {}` as a rule in your Rego file.
+See [examples](./contrib/example_policy) for the detail.

 ```
-$ trivy image --filter contrib/example_filter/basic.rego centos:7
+$ trivy image --policy contrib/example_filter/basic.rego centos:7
 ```

 <details>